housecurve/housecurve.github.io/docs/usage/connecting.md

 It is not possible to measure audio streamed from an app running on the same iOS device, ex: to adjust the Spotify equalizer.
 In this situation, use a separate iOS device running HouseCurve to measure.

 When external stimulus is enabled, wired connections are ignored and the AirPlay button will be disabled.

+**Note - Use new test signal files.
+Old test signal files may not be compatible with the latest version of HouseCurve, leading to measurement issues.**

 ## HouseCurve on macOS